JamesPython1/twittercontrol/README.md

 access_token_secret = "<access token secret>"
 ```

-6 - Then run *twittercontrol.py* and tweet from your account @<your twitter handle> What is your favourite single-board computer?
+6 - Then run *twittercontrol.py* and tweet from your account @your twitter handle What is your favourite single-board computer?

 7 - The script should then print **Raspberry Pi 4** if it has worked

+## Create your own action